vbosstb/APIs/Guidelines.md

 #### Should: Use Standardized Headers
 Use <a href="http://en.wikipedia.org/wiki/List_of_HTTP_header_fields">this list</a> and mention its support in your OpenAPI definition.

 #### May: Use Content-Location Header
 The Content-Location header is optional and can be used in successful write operations (PUT, POST or PATCH) or read operations (GET, HEAD) to guide caching and signal a receiver the actual location of the resource transmitted in the response body.
 This allows clients to identify the resource and to update their local copy when receiving a response with this header.
 The Content-Location header can be used to support the following use cases:
 - For reading operations GET and HEAD, a different location than the requested URI can be used to indicate that the returned resource is subject to content negotiations, and that the value provides a more specific identifier of the resource.
 - For writing operations PUT and PATCH, an identical location to the requested URI, can be used to explicitly indicate that the returned resource is the current representation of the newly created or updated resource.
 - For writing operations POST and DELETE, a content location can be used to indicate that the body contains a status report resource in response to the requested action, which is available at provided location.
-Note: When using the Content-Location header, the Content-Type header has to be set as well.
+<b>Note</b>: When using the Content-Location header, the Content-Type header has to be set as well.
 For example:

     GET /products/123/images HTTP/1.1